+One of the best examples of show expansion is the HubSpot podcast network.
 From marketing skills to culture/lifestyle to professional development, Hubspot has an array of shows to pique the interest of any marketer.

 Charles Schwab has four different shows, which they use to reach different audiences — or alternatively, to reach the same audience in different moments of receptivity.
 Now that’s some thoughtful marketing right there!

 According to Molly Sloan, Drift’s team of passionate, talented subject matter experts have a lot to share with their respective audiences, prompting not two, not three, but five podcasts under the brand.